tobias/aws-user-consent-tab-close/README.md

-# Zoom Tab Close
+# AWS User Consent Tab Close

-When joining a Zoom meeting via a browser click, the desktop app is launched.
-The opened tab will redirect to a "status=success" URL when the desktop app successfully joins, leaving behind an open browser tab you have to close.
+When using the AWS apps user-consent mechanism, you are redirected to a page telling you successfully gave consent.

-This addon closes those tabs automatically as soon as they redirect to "status=success"
+This addon closes those tabs automatically as soon as they are loaded.

-I am not a seasoned addon dev..
-Please fork it, fix it, PR it.
+This is based on [Zoom Tab Close](https://github.com/cshields/zoom-tab-close) which does the same for tabs left behind by Zoom.

 ## Changelog

-v1.2 - update the "success" url pattern matching with a recent zoom change.
-Kudos to @aocole
+v1.0 - initial release